-- Practical access to sites required for development; - Landowner willingness for development to go ahead: - Political will; - Time to complete planning procedures. - An economic distance to the nearest appropriate electricity grid connection.
+- Practical access to sites required for development; - Landowner willingness for development to go ahead; - Political will; - Time to complete planning procedures. - An economic distance to the nearest appropriate electricity grid connection or for grid upgrades.

 4.5 Potential opportunities for future development